HatchApps/xavier-help/clients.md

 ![Client Tags](./images/client-tags.png)

-Tags can be set centrally from the Team sidebar or within individual clients under _Configuration > Tags_ in the sidebar (see screenshot above for Team-level Tag Management).
 You can allow tags to be created on the fly within individual clients, or control them from only the team area.
-In the team area you can add, delete, and assign tags to multiple clients at once.
+Tags can be set centrally from the Team sidebar under _Configuration > Tags_, where you can add, delete, and assign tags to multiple clients at once.
+(See screenshot above for Team-level Tag Management).

+To assign tags to clients in bulk, from the central Tags view click on a purple tag to select it.
+You will be able to see below how many clients are associated with that tag.
+Click to open the list of clients associated/not associated with that tag, and search or select from the list to add or remove clients.

+To set tags against a client at the client level, from the Overview sidebar select _Configuration > General_.
+You'll see the option to search and select tags to apply.

 Tags are visible on the [Client List](/clients.html#client-list), [Client Overview](/clients.html#client-overview) and in the [Practice Dashboard](/clients.html#practice-dashboard).
 In both the Client List and the Practice Dashboard, you